katelyn98/katelyn98.github.io/_posts/2022-04-20-vlr-project.md

 ### DNN Saliency Maps Compared to Human Attention

-With novel interpretability techniques increasingly being developed, some researchers are taking a cognitive science approach to interpretability to understand how human attention and artificial attention compare.
+With novel interpretability techniques increasingly being developed, some researchers are taking a cognitive science approach to interpretability to understand how human attention compares to deep learning models.
+One study investigates if DNNs look at the same regions humans do in a visual question answering task <d-ccite key="DBLP:journals/corr/DasAZPB16"></d-ccite> while another study compares human attention to DNNs for segmentation, action recognition, and classification tasks <d-cite key="9133499,DBLP:journals/corr/abs-1906-08764"></d-cite>.
-<d-cite key="9133499,DBLP:journals/corr/abs-1906-08764,DBLP:journals/corr/DasAZPB16"></d-cite>

 ### Towards DNNs with Human-Centered Saliency Maps